Gibson J-45: 1969 Gibson J-45

-Starting in 1968 Gibson made J-45's as square-shouldered dreadnaught-shaped guitars with a longer scale (25.5"), similar to the Gibson Dove.
-Serial numbers tell us that during '68 and '69 both slope-shouldered and square-shouldered J-45's were made before the model changeover was complete.
-In the '70's the J-45 was re-labeled as the J-45 Deluxe.
+Starting in 1968 Gibson made J-45s as square-shouldered dreadnought-shaped guitars with a longer scale (25.5"), similar to the Gibson Dove.
+Serial numbers tell us that during '68 and '69 both slope-shouldered and square-shouldered J-45s were made before the model changeover was complete.
+In the '70s the J-45 was re-labeled as the J-45 Deluxe.
 A short run of slope-shouldered J-45 Celebrity models were made in 1984.
-By the late '90's the slope-shouldered body style returned for good.
+By the late '90s the slope-shouldered body style returned for good.

 Gibson J-50

-The J-50 guitars is essentially a natural-finish J-45, with a triple rather than single-bound top and other minor differences in trim.
+The J-50 guitar is essentially a natural-finish J-45, with a triple rather than single-bound top and other minor differences in trim.
 Gibson produced a handful in 1942 using high quality wood laid up before World War II-induced shortages took hold.
 By 1947 supplies had resumed, resulting in the model's official introduction.
 There are mid-1960s J45 guitars with a natural finish and adjustable bridges and this can be checked by the stamp on the back seam brace.